College Factual by our College Data Analytics Team

 St. Olaf is a small private not-for-profit college located in the town of Northfield.
 A Best Colleges rank of #190 out of 2,217 colleges nationwide means St. Olaf is a great college overall.

-There were roughly 110 visual & performing arts students who graduated with this degree at St. Olaf in the most recent data year.
-Students who graduate with their degree from the visual & performing arts program report average early career earnings of $23,978.
+There were about 106 visual & performing arts students who graduated with this degree at St. Olaf in the most recent year we have data available.
+Students who graduate with their degree from the visual & performing arts program state that they receive average early career earnings of $23,978.

 More information about a degree in visual & performing arts from St Olaf College